DoorSpot

 Vendor and Partner Relationships

 Cleaning company contacts, maintenance vendor rates, furniture rental agreements, and utility account details.
 These relationships took time to build and negotiate.
-They shouldn’t be data points in someone else’s AI model, be accessible to anyone using that AI.
+They shouldn’t be data points in someone else’s AI model, and accessible data to anyone using that AI.

 How This Actually Happens

-You don’t have to do anything careless for this to be a risk.
-It happens through normal, everyday use of AI-based tools.
+You don’t have to do anything careless for this to be exposed to these risks.
+It can happen through normal, everyday use of AI-based tools.
 Here are four common ways your data gets exposed, each one broader than the last:

 Scenario 1: You type it into a chatbot